HL7/US-Core/input/pagecontent/index.md

   - [Terminology]\: This page lists the value sets and code system defined for  profiles.
   - [Capability Statements]\: This set of pages describes the expected FHIR capabilities of the various  actors.
 - [Security]\: General security requirements and recommendations for  actors.
-- [Examples]\: List of links to all the examples used in this guide.
+- [Examples]\: List of links to all the examples used in this guide. {% include nonnormative-example-boilerplate.md %}
 - [Downloads]\: This page provides links to downloadable artifacts.

 ### US Core Actors